Akash-Ahir/90DaysOfDevOps/2026/day-10/day-10-file-permissions.md

 ```
 cat > notes.txt << EOF
 >hey, this is the Day-10 of 90daysofdevops
->in previous day-06 we done this specific  insertion by eco thats why in today task we are using cat command
+>In Day 6 we used echo, so today using cat
 >EOF-End of File
 >after that press ctrl+d to save
 >EOF